nabeel-oz/qlik-py-tools/docs/README.md

 ## Note on the approach
-In this project we expose pre-defined functions that can be used in Qlik.
-Each function allows the user to define input data and the parameters to control the algorithm's output.
+In this project we expose open source algorithms to Qlik using pre-defined functions.
+Each function allows the user to define input data and parameters to control the underlying algorithm's output.

 While native Python script evaluation is possible as demonstrated in the [qlik-oss Python examples](https://github.com/qlik-oss/server-side-extension/blob/master/examples/python/GetStarted.md), I have disabled this functionality in this project.